ijortengab/blog/2018/08-18-mysql-using-a-password-on-the-command-line-interface-can-be-insecure.md

----
-title: MySQL - Using a password on the command line interface can be insecure
+# MySQL - Using a password on the command line interface can be insecure
----

 ## Latar Belakang